openflighthpc/flight_manifest/README.md

 => [#<FlightManifest::Node>, ...]
 ```

+### File Path Handling

+All file path properties are suffixed with `_file` (or `_files` for an array of paths).
+The paths may be either relative or absolute paths.
+The `FlightManifest::Base` records the base path it was loaded from.
+By convention, the file paths should be relative to this location.

+To maintain flexibility and simplicity, the paths are not expanded.
+It is up to the application to decide if it will follow/ enforce the convention.
+This allows for the manifest object to be used without loading them from a file.

+Finally, all paths are coerced into `Pathname` objects.
+This provides the full range of methods from `File` and `FileUtils` which are commonly used with the path.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.